 - Spell Checking and spotting/correcting errors

-The point is – by knowing the attributes of users and products, one can create a design for better user experience.
+The point is – by knowing the attributes of users and products, one can create a design for a better user experience.

-In his book ‘Flow’, Mihaly Csikszentmihalyi describes a state of optimal experience, where people are so engaged in the activity they’re doing that the rest of the world falls away.
+In his book “Flow,” Mihaly Csikszentmihalyi describes a state of optimal experience where people are so engaged in the activity that the rest of the world falls away.
 Flow is what we’re looking to achieve through engaging interactions.
-We should allow users to concentrate on their work, not on the user interface.
-In short keep out of the way!
+We should allow users to concentrate on their work and not on the user interface.
+In short, stay out of the way!

-These three elements are fundamentally important to any system.
-If users feel in control of the process they will be more comfortable using the system.
-If the user is comfortable and in control they will trust that the system will protect them from making unrecoverable or unrecognised errors or from feeling stupid.
-Trust inspires confidence and with confidence the user is free to explore further.
+Good interaction design should incorporate control, trust, and explorability to any system.
+If users feel in control of the process, they’ll be more comfortable using the system.
+If the user is comfortable and in control, they’ll trust the system and believe that the application will prevent them from making an unrecoverable error or from feeling stupid.
+Trust inspires confidence and with confidence, the user is free to explore further.
 Intuitive interfaces are extremely good at stimulating users to navigate and explore the app.

 People are aware of the opportunity to interact with interactive media.
-As interface designers, we must avoid developing hidden interactions, which decrease the usability, efficiency, and user experience of interactive media.
+As interface designers, we must avoid developing hidden interactions, which decrease the usability, efficiency, and user experiences.
 In other words, people should not have to guess or look for opportunities to interact.

 When developing interactive media, users should have the ability to review an interface and identify where they can interact.
 We must remember that not everyone experiences and interacts with interface in the same way others do.
-In the process of interaction design, make it a habit to provide hints and indicators.
-More like, visual cues such as buttons, icons, textures, textiles, etc. Allow for the user to see that these visual cues can actually be clicked or tapped with their fingers.
-We should always take into consideration the usability and accessibility of our interactive media and how the user sees and perceives the objects in the interface.
+In the process of interaction design, make it a habit to provide hints and indicators like buttons, icons, textures, textiles, etc. Let the user see that these visual cues can be clicked or tapped with their fingers.
+Always consider the usability and accessibility of the interactive media and how the user sees and perceives the objects in the interface.

-The best way to reduce the amount of errors a user makes is to anticipate possible mistakes and prevent them from happening in the first place.
-If the errors are unavoidable we need to make them easy to spot and help the user to recover from them quickly and without unnecessary friction.
+The best way to reduce the number of errors a user makes is to anticipate possible mistakes and prevent them from happening in the first place.
+If the errors are unavoidable, we need to make them easy to spot and help the user to recover from them quickly and without unnecessary friction.

 - Disabling functions that aren’t relevant to the user

-- Using appropriate controls to constrain inputs (e.g. radio buttons, dropdowns)
+- Using appropriate controls to constrain inputs (e.g. radio buttons, dropdowns, etc.)

-Its important to remember that providing feedback by changing the visual state of an object or item is more noticeable than a written message.
+Please note that providing feedback by changing the visuals of the object is more noticeable than a written message.

-If the error is unavoidable provide clearly marked ways for the user to recover from it.
-For example provide “back”, “undo” or “cancel” commands.
+If the error is unavoidable, provide direction to the user to recover from it.
+For example, you can provide “back,” “undo,” or “cancel” buttons.

-If a specific action is irreversible it should be classed as critical and you should make the user confirm first in order to prevent slip ups.
-Alternatively you can create a system that naturally defaults to a less harmful state.
-For example if I close a document without saving it the system should be intelligent enough to know that it is unlikely that I intended the action and therefore either auto-save or clearly warn me before closing.
+If a specific action is irreversible, you should flag it “critical” and make the user confirm first to prevent slip-ups.
+Alternatively, you can create a system that naturally defaults to a less harmful state.
+For example, closing a document without saving it should be intelligent enough to know the unlikely behavior of the user.
+It can either auto-save or display a warning.

-Affordance is the quality of an object that allows an individual to perform an action, for example a standard household light switch has good ‘affordance’, in that it appears innately clickable.
-In short the physical properties of an object should suggest how it can be used.
-In the context of user interfaces, affordance can be achieved by:
+Affordance is the quality of an object that allows an individual to perform an action.
+For example, a standard household light switch appears innately clickable.

-Interaction design is not always about creating a better interface for the users, but it is also about using the technology in the way people want.
-It is necessary to know the target users in order to design desirable product for them.
-An interactive design is the basis for the success of any product.
-These 10 principles of interaction design are based on the study and experiences of our team in designing mobile and web apps for a broad product portfolio and on multiple mobile and web platforms.
+Interaction design is not always about creating a better interface for the users; it is also about using technology in the way people want.
+It is necessary to know the target users to design a desirable product for them.
+Interactive design is the basis for the success of any product.
+These 10 interaction design principles are based on the study and experiences of our team in designing mobile and web apps for a broad product portfolio and on multiple mobile and web platforms.

 Knowledge thats worth delivered in your inbox